mdshamoon/github-issues-bot/README.md

     - GUILD_ID: Right click on the server name.
 At the last their should be an option for copy ID
         <img width="359" alt="Screenshot 2022-05-26 at 9 13 36 AM" src="https://user-images.githubusercontent.com/32592458/170412419-9355fefe-edea-45f2-91b7-b8a5934f9028.png">

     - GITHUB_USERNAME: The repository organization or username.
-Ex In this https://github.com/mdshamoon/glific-frontend. the username is `mdshamoon`
+Ex.
+In this https://github.com/mdshamoon/glific-frontend. the username is `mdshamoon`
-    - GITHUB_REPOSITORY: repository name Ex In this https://github.com/mdshamoon/glific-frontend repo name is `glific-frontend`
+    - GITHUB_REPOSITORY: the name of the repository.
+Ex.
+In this https://github.com/mdshamoon/glific-frontend repo name is `glific-frontend`
 3. Run `yarn install`

 ## Hosting steps